Friday, January 6, 2023

 Inventorying and Monitoring of Biodiversity

-Recent years saw accelerating destruction of life on Earth which led to the signing of international agreements, such as the Convention for Biological Diversity and Agenda which call for increased efforts to inventory and monitor the world’s biodiversity.
+Recent years saw accelerating destruction of life on Earth which led to the signing of international agreements, such as the Convention for Biological Diversity and Agenda for increased efforts to inventory and monitor the world’s biodiversity.

-Inventorying is the surveying, sorting, cataloguing, quantifying and mapping of as genes, individuals, populations, species, habitats, biotopes, ecosystems and landscapes or their components.
+Inventorying is the surveying, sorting, cataloguing, quantifying and mapping of genes, individuals, populations, species, habitats, biotopes, ecosystems and landscapes or their components.
 The resulting information can be analysed for various processes.
 Inventories involve the extensive application of systematics, ecology, biogeography and management.
 Inventories provide a snapshot of the state of biodiversity and baseline information for the assessment of change.
 Recording these changes is monitoring.

-These attempt to identify, record and monitor organisms and their distributions which is an enormous task.
+These attempt to identify, record and monitor organisms and their distributions is an enormous task.
 The inventories can contribute to solving the biodiversity crisis or prioritizing areas for conservation.
 Human exploitation of biodiversity is currently so high that monitoring is essential to avoid a catastrophe.

 The Convention for Biological Diversity requires signatory nations to ‘identify components of biodiversity for conservation and sustainable use and monitor, through sampling and other techniques, the components of biological diversity identified.’
 It also calls for signatories to ‘identify processes and categories of activities which are likely to have significant adverse impacts on the conservation and sustainable use of biological diversity, and monitor their effects’ and to ‘maintain and organise data derived from identification and monitoring activities.’